joelnet/html-lang/README.md

 # HTML is a Programming Language!

-HTML-LANG is experimental and currently in development.
+`html-lang` is experimental and currently in development.
 Proceed at your own risk!

 ## Install